jmptrader/dmonitor/README.md

 **[About creating a daemon in Linux](http://www.netzmafia.de/skripten/unix/linux-daemon-howto.html)**

 May be you need a simple daemon to test out the application.
 The project includes a simple daemon written in C for Linux.
+It is aptly named ```noob_daemon.c```(located under ```dmonitor/config/```).
 Compile it and place in the $PATH which will be available in a SSH session.

 ### TODO

-* Add support for session handling
+**Add support for session handling**

 Currently the application does not have support for session handling.
 So if you are logged in from a web browser.
 You can open a different web browser, open the monitor page and will be able to access it.